Arsalan Kazemi: Professional career

 Kazemi was drafted by the Washington Wizards with the 54th pick in the 2013 NBA draft.
 His rights were later traded to the Philadelphia 76ers on draft night.
 Kazemi became the first Iranian-born player to be drafted by an NBA team.
 He joined the 76ers for the 2013 NBA Summer League where he averaged 4.6 points and 4.6 rebounds in five games.
 Despite showing potential during the summer league, Sixers General Manager Sam Hinkie said "He would get a chance to work on his game somewhere else for a year, then [we] would have the opportunity to reassess where he is later."

 Kazemi returned to Iran for the 2013–14 season and signed with Petrochimi Bandar Imam.

 In July 2014, Kazemi re-joined the 76ers for the 2014 NBA Summer League.
 In September 2014, he signed with the Chongqing Soaring Dragons of the Chinese Basketball Association.
 He appeared in 27 games for Chongqing and averaged 15.0 points and 13.7 rebounds per game.

 In July 2015, Kazemi again re-joined the 76ers for the 2015 NBA Summer League, where he led the game against the Boston Celtics in rebounds.
 On 29 September 2015, he signed a training camp deal with the Atlanta Hawks after the 76ers renounced his draft rights.
 He was waived by the Hawks on 10 October after appearing in one preseason game.
 Two days later, he was claimed off waivers by the Houston Rockets and joined their team.
 He was waived by the Rockets on 24 October after appearing in one preseason game.
 On 29 December, he returned to his native Iran, signing with Samen Mash'had, reuniting with former Petrochimi Bandar Imam's coach Mehran Hatemi.

-Kazemi spent the 2019-20 season with Mahram Tehran BC and averaged 9.6 points, 10.6 rebounds, 2.5 assists and 2.2 steals per game.
+Kazemi spent the 2019–20 season with Mahram Tehran BC and averaged 9.6 points, 10.6 rebounds, 2.5 assists and 2.2 steals per game.
 On 7 September 2020, Kazemi signed with Chemidor Tehran BC.

+He joined Shahrdari Gorgan for the 2023–24 season.

 International career

 As captain of the Iranian under-19 team, Kazemi led the Iranian national team with 16.6PPG, 12.2RPG and 3 assists to become the team's highest scorer at the FIBA Under-19 World Championship 2009 in Auckland, New Zealand.

 Kazemi was initially called up to the national senior team in August 2010 for the Stanković Cup, ahead of the much anticipated 2010 FIBA World Championship.
 Kazemi went on to be Iran's second leading scorer in the competition after Hamed Haddadi with an average of 12ppg, 7.4rpg and 2.8spg.

 Following several impressive performances, Kazemi received much praise amongst international media.
-SLAM Magazine rated Kazemi as one of the top 5 NBA Draft prospects competing in the tournament.
+SLAM Magazine rated Kazemi as one of the top 5 NBA draft prospects competing in the tournament.